 - Courts sometimes order an independent custody evaluation to aid in their decision.

 There is much at stake when courts become involved in child custody arrangements.
-Parents need the counsel of an Arizona child custody lawyer when going through this process.
-To speak with an Arizona child custody attorney in the greater Phoenix area, call JacksonWhite at (480) 779-7972.
-We are ready to serve the families of Chandler, Gilbert, Mesa and the rest of Arizona.
+Parents typically need the counsel of an experienced child custody lawyer when going through this process, particularly if there extraneous factors such as drug addictions or previous criminal histories.